Azimkin/Discord-Logging-Appender/README.md

-# JDA Appender
+# Discord Logging Appender
-Library for Java applications that use [JDA](https://github.com/DV8FromTheWorld/JDA) to easily stream the logging output of the application to a text channel on Discord.
+Library for Java applications that use [Discord4j](https://discord4j.com/) or [JDA](https://github.com/DV8FromTheWorld/JDA) to easily stream the logging output of the application to a text channel on Discord.

 [insert screenshot here]